hoangduytran/blender-manual/manual/render/cameras.rst

    Choose an object which will determine the focal point.
 Linking an object will deactivate the distance parameter.
 Focal Distance
    Sets the distance to the focal point when no *Focus Object* is specified.
-   If *Limits* are enabled, a yellow cross is shown on the camera line of sight at this distance.
+   This distance can be visualized in the 3D Viewport by enabling *Limits* in the camera's :ref:`Viewport Display <bpy.types.Camera.show>` panel.

    .. hint::

-      Hover the mouse over the *Distance* property and press :kbd:`E` to use a special *Depth Picker*.
-      Then click on a point in the 3D Viewport to sample the distance from that point to the camera.
+      Hover the mouse over the *Distance* property and press :kbd:`E` to use a special *Depth Picker*, then click on a point in the 3D Viewport to sample the distance from that point to the camera.

 Aperture